 - Hide all features associated with a layer by clicking Details, then Contents, and unchecking the box to the left of the layer name.

 - Remove a layer by clicking Details, then Contents.
-Click the layer, click More Options and click Remove.
+Click the arrow to the right of the layer name and click Remove.

 - The Disasters, General Infrastructure, and Damage templates include humanitarian icons from the United Nations Office for the Coordination of Humanitarian Affairs.
 Source: OCHA.